What are Dental Implants?

 - Overall suitability of dental implants

 - Overall complexity of your case

-- The size of your missing tooth gaps and whether there are dental implants that are suitable
+- The size of your missing teeth gaps and whether there are dental implants or tooth implants that are suitable

-- The health of your gums and bone — can they reliably support dental implants?
+- The health of your gums and jaw bone — can they reliably support dental implants?

 - The volume of the bone surrounding the affected area

 - Presence of blood vessels, nerves and sinuses in the area

 - Health risk factors — do you have conditions such as high blood pressure, diabetes, smoking and cardiac conditions?

 A series of X rays and scans will then be taken to assess potential implant sites.
 During dental implant surgery, the dental implant is inserted into your jaw bone.
 In some cases, bone grafting or gum grafting can be done at the implant site.
 Once the bone and gum around the dental implant have healed (usually 3 to 6 months), the abutment and crown are fitted into the dental implant to replace the real tooth or missing teeth.
 Any remaining tooth will be removed.

 The dental implant surgery steps in Singapore are as follows: